There's a Tropical Storm Don, but it's not a political jab

 For instance, the names Andrew, Katrina and Sandy have all been retired because of the memorable destruction they created in 1992, 2005 and 2012, respectively.

 Don isn't the only politically-related name to come into play during a presidency.
 There was a Hurricane Bill in 1997 when Bill Clinton was in the White House.
 Georges was also on the list of available names when George H.W.
-Bush was president, although it was retired in 1998 after it barreled through the Caribbean at 155 mph.
+Bush was president, although it was retired in 1998 after it barreled through the Caribbean at 155 mph and killed hundreds.

-Additionally, Hilary is on the list of names this year for Pacific storms.
+Additionally — and coincidentally — Hilary is on deck to be named the next Pacific Ocean storm that forms.

-Meteorologists aren't expecting Tropical Storm Don to blow through with enough intensity that it would have to be retired.
+Meanwhile, meteorologists aren't expecting Tropical Storm Don to blow through with enough intensity that the name would have to be retired.

 According to The Weather Channel, it remains a "small tropical cyclone, with tropical storm-force winds extending only up to 35 miles from the center of circulation."
-Tropical storm warnings were in effect Tuesday for Grenada, St. Vincent and surrounding Windward Islands as Don was expected to sweep west, threatening flooding and mudslides.
+Tropical storm warnings were in effect Tuesday for Grenada, St. Vincent and surrounding Windward Islands as Don was expected to sweep west, with the possibility of flooding and mudslides.

+The tropical storm was about 130 miles south-southeast of Barbados with maximum sustained winds of 40 mph, and was moving west at around 20 mph as of 2 p.m.
+ET, according to the National Hurricane Center.
+It is forecast to weaken and become a trough of low pressure Wednesday night.

 "Don is no threat to the United States," The Weather Channel said.